Montezuma County Vehicle Impound Guide

 Required Documents

-- Valid driver's license (or someone with a valid license): The person retrieving the vehicle must have a valid driver's license.
-If your license is suspended due to the DUI arrest, you'll need someone else to pick up the car.
+- Valid driver's license: The person retrieving the vehicle must have a valid driver's license.
+If your license is suspended, see the section below.

 If You Don't Have a Valid License